SaadiIftikhar/Smartfrog-Canary/README.md

 1. Download and install Git from the official website: https://git-scm.com/downloads.
 2. Verify the installation by running `git --version` in your terminal.
 This should print the installed Git version.
-3. You can also download files directly from github repository https://github.com/SaadiIftikhar/Smartfrog-Canary.git.
+3. You can also download files directly from GitHub repository https://github.com/SaadiIftikhar/Smartfrog-Canary.git.

 ### 2: Download and Install Python